ying-tang/help-documentation/_drafts/SDN_Basics_Best_Practices.md

 **Background at L3: ARP Messages**

 Address Resolution Protocol, or ARP, works at Layer 3 (L3), using IP addresses to help handle packet routing among “neighbors” on a subnet.

 The question that ARP answers is this: How do we send packets to our local neighbors?
-(That is, how do we identify and send to hosts on the same subnet.)
+(That is, how do we identify and send to hosts on the same subnet?)

 *Footnote: For the purposes of this paper, a subnet refers to group of hosts that share the network (mask) portion of an IP address (XX.XX.XX.me) To reach addresses outside the subnet, packets are sent to one of these hosts that works as a gateway, which means that it has some connection to a larger network.